vansc22s/vansc22s.github.io/index.md

 ## About

-I am currently a PhD Student at UC Riverside.
+PhD Candidate at UC Riverside since Fall 2015.

-My research focuses on survival models.
+My research is aimed at building a longitudinal model for detecting differences in time trends between groups in RNA-seq data sets.

 ## Contact

-isaac DOT quintanilla ARROBA email DOT ucr DOT edu
+samantha.vanschalkwyk@email.ucr.edu